VKCOM/vk-android-sdk/README.md

 SDK Initialization
 ----------

-1) In the <application> element shoud be added
+1) Add this to the application element:

 ```
 <meta-data android:name="com.vk.sdk.AppId" android:value="your_app_id" />
 ```

-2) Call this method to prepare VK SDK for work.
-Best for call - in your application class.
-Don't forget to call this method when you starting a service.
+2) Initialize the SDK on startup using the following method.
+The best way is to call it in the app's onCreate method.
 `VKSdk.initialize(Context applicationContext);`

 User Authorization
 ----------
-There are several methods for authorization:
+There are several authorization methods:

 ```
 VkSdk.login(Activity runningActivity, String... scope);
 VkSdk.login(Fragment runningFragment, String... scope);
 ```

-When succeeded, Sdk call to onActivityResultMethod like this:
+When succeeded call the onActivityResultMethod:

 ```
 @Override